PEER MENTORING PROGRAM

 Who are the Peer Mentors?

 Peer Mentors are former patients, who completed their inpatient program at least one year ago.
 They are selected through a screening process by the Peer Mentor Committee, and are formally trained and supervised.
 Patients can be referred by staff or a family member, and are screened by a member of Gaylord’s social work team to assess appropriateness based on patient’s current status.
+To learn more about becoming a Peer Mentor, please contact the Volunteer Manager at (203) 741-3328.

 Who benefits from a Peer Mentor?